upnorth/ScoreBoard/README.md

 My implementation is focused on a simple implementation to "my standards", as also instructed.

+Aside from thread safety, heavier operations such as parsing all current matches could probably be optimized with some parallelization.

 #### Regarding testing

 I'm aware that there is some duplicate test-coverage after I introduced MatchTest.java and TeamTest.java with most